• arrow What are the size limits and PDF format restrictions on PDF files I can upload?

 • Yes, by arrangement.
 The download can be the source PDF, a sample PDF, or a fully secure (DRM protected) PDF using our offline Digital Rights Management service.
 Contact us for more details

-• There are various ways of implementing audio versions of books - in general web browsers do not support text to speech as standard (although Safari on the Mac does - via its Edit menu, Speech option) but there are many plugins that aim to provide this kind of functionality for different browsers.
-Broadly speaking they are pretty terrible, and in general require the ability to select the text you want to be read, otherwise what they try and read out can be pretty random and broken up into unintelligible chunks.
-If text can be selected then it can be copied of course, so we do not normally allow this, although it can be permitted if required.
-The other options (for acknowledged visually impaired students) are to provide an audio version of the book (online or downloadable), or to provide a designated copy of the source PDF for use in special devices/software produced for the visually impaired, or to use our offline Javelin readers, all of which support text-to-speech.
+• There are various ways of implementing audio versions of books - a number of web browsers support text to speech as standard (e.g. MS Edge, Safari on the Mac etc.) but there are many plugins that aim to provide this kind of functionality for different browsers.
+Broadly speaking they are of variable quality and in general require the ability to select the text you want to be read, otherwise what they try and read out can be pretty random and broken up into unintelligible chunks.
+We have experience in ensuring documents are pre-processed to optimize their accessibility, including ensuring the structure, tagging, linearity etc. of the content is as accessible as possible.
+If text can be selected then it can be copied of course, so we do not normally allow this although it can be permitted if required/needed for screen readers like NVDA.
+The other two options (for acknowledged visually impaired students) are to provide an audio version of the book (online or downloadable), or to provide a designated copy of the source PDF for use in special devices/software produced for the visually impaired.
 These options obviously provide a far better experience for such users.